desicochrane/blogger/src/posts/2018-02-14-gopher-forth-and-multiply.md

 title: Gopher Forth and Multiply
 date: 14-Feb-2018
 ---
-# Gopher Forth and Multiply
+# Gopher Forth and Binary Multiply

 Suppose you are tasked with implementing multiplication for two non-negative integers, that is: